jay-nginx/back2basics2/README.md

 ### Cache Management | cache.management.conf
-This .conf takes you through enabling Caching.
+This .conf takes you through enabling Caching
-With the .conf file included, you can see that we have enabled `proxy_cache_path` Within the location block of your server, we have used a few directives to capture a few additional Headers and defined the `proxy_cache` and it's validity.
+With the .conf file included, you can see that we have enabled `proxy_cache_path`
+Within the location block of your server, we have used a few directives to capture a few additional Headers and defined the `proxy_cache` and it's validity
-Note: You can't cache content from within the same server block, you have to go out to another server.
+Note: You can't cache content from within the same server block, you have to go out to another server

 ##### Useful Links:
 * [Content Caching](https://docs.nginx.com/nginx/admin-guide/content-cache/content-caching/)